HarryLovesCode/Vulkan-API-Book/chap6/chap6.md

 imageCreateInfo.flags = 0;
 ```

 Notice I did not finish the `components` line.
 You can see this [section](https://www.khronos.org/registry/vulkan/specs/1.0/xhtml/vkspec.html#VkComponentMapping) for more information on component mapping.
-But, essentially what we're doing is telling Vulkan how to map components of the image to components of the vector output by our shaders.
+But, what we're doing is telling Vulkan how to map image components to vector components output by our shaders.
 We'll simply tell Vulkan we want our `(R, G, B, A)` images to map to a vector in the form `<R, G, B, A>`.
 We can do that like so:

 ```cpp
 imageCreateInfo.components = {